alexvoronov/itt-gt/README.md

 For more details, see [ITT paper](https://github.com/alexvoronov/itt-gt/blob/master/doc/Interactive.Test.Tool.preprint.pdf).

+ITT provides only the basic framework, the rest can be implemented as external modules.
+One such module is [Interaction and Validation Toolkit](https://github.com/aitorbak/IV-Toolset).

 ## Vehicle control system
 Vehicle control system takes *n*<nbsp/>⋅<nbsp/>V2X and SENSOR data, and outputs V2X and MOVE data.
 SENSOR is anything measured: camera, radar, anything (V2X actually also can be considered as a part of SENSOR).
 MOVE is what is sent to the steering wheel and acceleration/braking.